terryljh/aviation2/EDA/README.md

 - accidents per state
 - accidents in the top 3 states over time
 - accidents per country
+- accidents by FAR 121 and Airspace Category

 ## Accidents over Time
 From the scatterplot, accidents appear to be decreasing over time, although it is not super clear and further investigation is needed.